Relating categorical dimensions in topology and symplectic geometry: Rouquier dimension via embeddings

 We conjecture that this bound can be decreased to $n$ by using the fact that $M \times (0,1)$ is an open manifold and hence has no maxima.
 As an application, we note that any exotic Weinstein ball diffeomorphic to $B^{2n}$ will have a wrapped Fukaya category with Rouquier dimension at most $n+1$.

 Conversely, \cite[Lemma 7.6]{ganatra2018microlocal} gives an h-principle that states the necessary condition for admitting a Weinstein hypersurface embedding is also sufficient.
-More precisely, they proved the following data is equivalent to a Weinstein hypersurface embedding $X\hookrightarrow T^*M$ up to homotopy: \begin{itemize} \item a smooth map $f: X \rightarrow M$ \item a splitting $f^*TM = B \oplus \mathbb{R}$ for a vector bundle $B$ over $X$ \item An isomorphism $TX \cong B \otimes_\mathbb{R} \mathbb{R}$ of complex vector bundles \end{itemize} In particular, if $X^{2n}$ is a real analytic Weinstein domain that has a Lagrangian distribution $E$ on its tangent bundle that is a trivial vector bundle, we can apply the above criteria (and \cite[Corollary 7.5]{ganatra2018microlocal} to the constant map $f$ and conclude that $X^{2n}$ has an analytic Weinstein hypersurface embedding into $T^*\mathbb{R}^n \times \mathbb{R}$.
-As a consequence, we have the following result confirming an expectation of \cite{bai2021rouquier} in certain cases. \begin{corollary} If $X$ is a Weinstein manifold with a Lagrangian distribution $E$ that is a trivial vector bundle, then
+More precisely, they proved the following data is equivalent to a Weinstein hypersurface embedding $X\hookrightarrow T^*M$ up to homotopy: \begin{itemize} \item a smooth map $f: X \rightarrow M$ \item a splitting $f^*TM = B \oplus \mathbb{R}$ for a vector bundle $B$ over $X$ \item An isomorphism $TX \cong B \otimes_\mathbb{R} \mathbb{C}$ of complex vector bundles \end{itemize}

+In particular, if $X^{2n}$ is a real analytic Weinstein domain that has a Lagrangian distribution $E$ on its tangent bundle that is a trivial vector bundle, we can apply the above criteria (and \cite[Corollary 7.5]{ganatra2018microlocal}) to the constant map $f$ and conclude that $X^{2n}$ has an analytic Weinstein hypersurface embedding into $T^*\mathbb{R}^n \times \mathbb{R}$.
+As a consequence, we have the following result further supporting the observation in the introduction of \cite{bai2021rouquier} that there are no known examples of Weinstein $X$ with $\Rdim(\mathcal W(X)) > \dim(X)/2$.